 Take the almond filling mixture in a bowl.

 Assemble and serve!!
 Yumm yumm!!

-I hope this inspires you to bake a healthier cookie at home.
+I hope this inspires you to bake a healthy oreo chocolate cookie at home.
 What are your thoughts on Oreo?
-Share your comments down below or on my Facebook page.
+Share your comments down below.
 I love to hear from all of you.